The Cost of UK Office Space in 2025 | Oktra

 • Brighton--1-aspect-ratio-3840-2160

-Brighton’s tenant profile includes American Express, Domestic & General, Higgidy Pies, Paxton Access, and Brand Watch.
+Brighton’s tenant profile includes American Express, Domestic & General, Octopus Energy, Paxton Access, and Brand Watch.

 The most popular areas to rent office space in Brighton are: